 Even with your own UM coverage, you will be dealing with your own insurance company.
 As longtime personal injury attorneys, we are painfully aware that insurance carriers’ first loyalty is to the company, not the client.
 Arm yourself with the guidance of an Atlanta personal injury attorney before you go up against these opponents.

 At least get a free consultation from our experienced staff.
 We’re available at 404-400-4000.

-Will my insurance rates increase if I file an uninsured motorist (UIM) claim?
+Will your insurance rates increase if you file an uninsured motorist (UIM) claim?

 According to Georgia law, your insurance rates cannot increase if you file against a negligent motorist.
 In short, if the accident was not your fault, your insurance company cannot raise your rates for filing a UM claim.
 You have paid your premium to cover such a situation.

 Plaintiff attorneys work on a contingency fee basis.
-That means you as a client would pay nothing up front.
-The typical fee is between 33%-40% of recovery.
+That means you as a client would pay nothing upfront.
+The typical fee is between 33%-40% of your total recovery.
 If there is no settlement, the firm will absorb the costs.

-How can John Foy & Associates help me if I was injured by an uninsured motorist?
+How can John Foy & Associates help if you were injured by an uninsured motorist?

-John Foy & Associates is a long-time personal injury law firm securely at home in Atlanta and throughout Georgia.
-We are part of the community; you may have seen our founder, John Foy, on TV as part of many charity causes.
+John Foy & Associates is a long-time personal injury law firm securely at home in Atlanta and throughout Georgia, and we contribute to many different charities.
 John Foy founded our firm because he wanted to devote his career to helping people who have been injured by another’s negligence.

-As auto accident attorneys, we’ve seen our share of clients who have been injured by uninsured and under-insured drivers.
-We know how to look for other forms of payment.
+As auto accident attorneys, we’ve seen our share of clients who have been injured by uninsured and under-insured drivers, and so we know how to look for other forms of payment.
 For example, if the at-fault driver lives at home, a parent’s insurance carrier may cover him or her.
-Drivers also may have assets which could be recoverable.
-In a worst-case scenario, we can help you find help through other agencies.
+So, give our attorneys a call at 404-400-4000, 24 hours a day, every day of the year for a free consultation.